-For over twenty (20) years of Technology Management, Mr. Tempongko has experience across Program Management, Strategic Planning, Network Investments, Business Development, Operations Management and Site Acquisition.
-Transformational Leader with previous experience in Offshore and Global Operations.
-He serves as Co-coordinator of Globe Telecom in ETPI and Co-Manager of Bell Telecommunications Philippines, Inc. (2021-Present).
+Mr. Tempongko has over twenty (20) years of experience in Technology Management, Program Management, Strategic Planning, Network Investments, Business Development, Operations Management and Site Acquisition.
+He is a transformational Leader with previous experience in Offshore and Global Operations.
+He serves as Co-coordinator of Globe Telecom in ETPI and Co-Manager of Bell Telecommunications Philippines, Inc.